blmoore/thesis/plan.md

 <!--Introduction should be ~20 pages, can be largely based on existing references from reports and the paper. -->

 Need to introduce the seminal studies of genome organisation, particularly those using C methods (\citet{Lieberman2011}, \citet{Dixon2012}, older 3C stuff\citep{VanSteensel2010} etc.).
 Detail the fractal globule\citep{Lieberman2011} model of genome organisation, as well as counter theories like strings, binders and switches (SBS)\citep{Barbieri2012}.
-There's also growing computational literature in calling domains, sub-domains (e.g. Bing Ren's D.I. + HMM\citep{Dixon2012}, but also alternative domains\citep{Filippova2014}, breakpoint algorithm etc.).
+There's also growing computational literature in calling domains and various sub-domains (e.g. Bing Ren's D.I. + HMM\citep{Dixon2012}, but also alternative domains\citep{Filippova2014}, dynamic programming solutions\citep{Levy-Leduc2014} etc.).

-Also mention the criticisms of C methods\cite{Gavrilov2013, Gavrilov2013a} and caveats of processing the data (biases,\citep{Yaffe2011} normalisation\citep{Imakaev2012, Hu2012, Hu2013} etc.).
+Also mention the criticisms of C methods\cite{Gavrilov2013, Gavrilov2013a} and discuss the intricacies of processing the data (biases,\citep{Yaffe2011} normalisation\citep{Imakaev2012, Hu2012, Hu2013} etc.).

 Machine learning has been successful at calling chromatin states (`ChromHMM`, `SegWay`, others) and generally building models of complex biological phenomena.
 Explain how this type of computational approach has led to biological insights. with particular deference to ENCODE studies such as \citet{Dong2012}, as well as the most recent ENCODE papers.